 - SIM card with data: $8 for 2GB with 30-day validity

 Turkey can be cheap or expensive, depending on what you want to do and how deeply you want to travel through the country.
-A hot air balloon ride costs around $400-$500, and intercity traveling can be really long and costly.
-However, the country has a bunch of other bucket list-worthy items that cost way less, and if you plan your route well, it is definitely possible, if not easy, to travel through Turkey on a budget.
+A hot-air balloon ride costs around $400–500, and intercity traveling can be really long and costly.
+However, there are a bunch of other bucket list–worthy items that cost way less, and if you plan your route well, it is definitely possible, if not easy, to travel through Turkey on a budget.

 - SIM card with data: $8 for 2GB with 30-day validity

-Lithuania is a tiny country that most travelers skip or spend at most a night or two in just the capital city, Vilnius.
-However, this charming place is not only underrated but also very affordable to travel in!
-If you enjoy partying, the nightlife scene in Vilnius is vibrant and fun, and the alcohol is fairly affordable.
+Lithuania is a small country that most travelers skip or spend at most a night or two in, just the capital city, Vilnius.
+However, this charming place is not only underrated but also very affordable!
+If you enjoy partying, the nightlife scene in Vilnius is vibrant and fun, and alcohol is fairly affordable.
 If you’d like a quieter experience, check out the Old Town in Kaunas, Klaipeda, and Curonian Spit.
-Bear in mind that outside of the capital city, hostels can be hard to come by, so book in advance or even consider Couchsurfing!
+Bear in mind that outside of the capital, hostels can be hard to come by, so book in advance or even consider Couchsurfing!

 - SIM card with data: Get a Baltic SIM card for $7 for 3GB with 30-day validity